mandilkhadka/Smart-Contract-Analyzer/README.md

 # 🧠 Smart Contract Analyzer

-An AI-powered SaaS tool that helps Users analyze contracts by automatically summarizing clauses, obligations, and potential risks.
+A tool that helps Users analyze contracts by automatically summarizing clauses, obligations, and potential risks.

 ---